 KSTL Productions Men's Basketball 2013-14 Highlights on you tube

-The Langara Men's Basketball team will be holding an ID camp for interested players for the 2016-2017 season on Saturday May 28th from 10:00 to 1:00pm.
-Participation is by invitation only, any interested players must contact head coach Paul Eberhardt at firstname.lastname@example.org
+The Langara Men's Basketball team will be holding a try-out for the 2016-2017 season on Thursday September 8th from 4:30 to 6:30pm.
+Any interested players must contact head coach Paul Eberhardt at firstname.lastname@example.org

 Falcons Named PACWEST All-Stars